California Small Estate Affidavit: How to Transfer Assets Without Probate in 2026

 Step-by-Step Process for Using a Small Estate Affidavit

 Using a California small estate affidavit involves preparing a sworn declaration, gathering supporting documents, and presenting them to the person or institution holding the deceased person’s property.
+Here is precisely how to do it.

 1. Wait at least 40 days after the death.
 California law requires a waiting period before you can use the small estate affidavit.
 This gives any creditors or interested parties time to initiate formal probate if needed.